 This easy quince jelly recipe is sweet and smooth.
-It’s delicious on spread on pancakes, toast, or with crackers and cheese.
+It’s delicious as a spread on pancakes, toast, or with crackers and cheese.

 This post shows how to make quince jelly, one that is sweet and floral and scented with vanilla.
-Quince jelly is simple to make, in fact, it is one of the easiest how to preserve quince ways, as it doesn’t require any peeling or coring.
+Quince jelly is simple to make, in fact, it is one of the easiest ways to preserve quince, as it doesn’t require any peeling or coring.